The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

+If an attack surface does not often appear in regular use cases, we prescribe blocking that as a whole, which we refer to as the blockable attack surface.
+We use regular expressions to implement these rules for sound and (almost) complete detection.

-{\em Detection of framework-specific packages.} For security purposes, Apache Spark intentionally put some of the framework internal APIs as \textit{package-private}, so that these APIs are hidden from the external users.
+\underline{\textit{Restricting framework-specific packages.}} For security purposes, Apache Spark intentionally put some of the framework's internal APIs as \textit{package-private}, so that these APIs are hidden from external users.
 As we discussed in Section~\ref{sub:adversarial_coding_capabilities}, a user can define classes with the framework-specific package structure with a prefix of ``\textit{org.apache.spark}'', so that the framework internal APIs become accessible.
-A naive approach would be to reject a user-submitted job, if it has a package prefix ``\textit{org.apache.spark}''.
-However, several machine-learning libraries benignly use this capability for optimizing job performance.
-Therefore, to prevent the adversarial use of these capabilities, we only block jobs that leverage this capability to invoke the APIs to access the parent objects of an RDD.
+Therefore, to prevent the adversarial use of these capabilities, we block jobs that leverage this capability to invoke the APIs to access the parent objects of an RDD (e.g., ``prev'', ``parent'') as demonstrated in Listing~\ref{rdd:package}.

-{\em Detection of restricted APIs.} We also restrict users to invoke the following system APIs (1) to load classes dynamically; (2) to override the security manager; (3) to execute system commands; (4) to create remote connections with SSL/TLS APIs; (5) using native codes/libraries, (6) standard file read/write APIs, etc. One might argue that an attacker could use third-party libraries that are not covered by our defense to perform these operations.
+\underline{\textit{Restricting permissive system APIs.}} We also restrict users to invoking the following system APIs (1) to load classes dynamically; (2) to override the security manager; (3) using native codes/libraries, etc. One might argue that an attacker could use third-party libraries that are not covered by our defense.
 However, in such cases, the attacker is also needed to embed the libraries within her submitted, which would use the standard APIs we cover.
-We proactively block the remote connection and file read APIs from the user-submitted jar because these functionalities are heavily used by Apache Spark, blocking them with security managers will incur significant performance overheads.

-It is trivial to show that if a user cannot load and execute codes dynamically, the above detection mechanisms will be able to guarantee the soundness for these cases.
-Note that this does not guarantee completeness (no false alarms), i.e., a benign user might also need to use these APIs legitimately.
-However, such use cases are rare in practice.
-During our evaluation, we did not encounter any.
+In a real environment, there might be instances where blocking specific instances of the above cases is infeasible.
+We design a allowlisting mechanism (Section~\ref{extend:tcb}) to handle these cases.